Creating N scale model train layouts is an extraordinary hobby and one that you can find a ton of hours of enjoyment in!

 A brief history of N scale trains

-People in Japan like the N scale model trains because they are small and they also have smaller homes there.
-That being said, even if they do have large homes, they use this scale because it allows them to create an amazing landscape.
+N scale trains are especially popular in places like Japan due to the size of their apartments, which is why you’ll find more N scale layouts in densely populated areas.
 Since your trains are smaller, you can put more work into the environment.
 And the best part is that your landscape is going to stand out quite a lot, definitely a lot more when compared to larger trains.

 One thing is certain, the N scale model trains have evolved quite a lot, and that brings with it a lot of creative possibilities!

-The difference and size of N Scale and N Gauge
+The difference between n scale trains size and N Gauge Train Sets

-It’s a huge difference between the two things, even if it’s very similar to one another, so when purchasing you need to make sure of 3 things; the scale (1:160), the gauge (9mm) and the train-track code (55) are all the same as what you already own!
+It’s a huge difference between the two things, even if it sounds very similar to one another, so when purchasing you need to make sure of 3 things; the scale (1:160), the gauge (9mm) and the train-track code (55) are all the same as what you already own!

 N scale train model manufacturers